alexanderbaumann99/Weakly-supervised-3D-semantic-scene-reconstruction/README.md

    Lower the `dump_threshold` in `ISCNet_test.yaml` in generation to enable more object proposals for mAP calculation (e.g. `dump_threshold=0.05`).

 2. You can evaluate the model using chamfer distances between the input point cloud and the corresponding mesh predictions (recommended).
-   These will be computed automatically by generating predictions (see above).
+   The distances will be computed automatically by generating predictions (see above).

 3. You can evaluate the model using IoU scores.
-   Again, these will be computed automatically by generating predictions (see above).
+   Again, the scores will be computed automatically by generating predictions (see above).
    For this, you need to download the complete ShapeNet data (see above) in order to have ground truth values.